Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 What Is Bankruptcy?

 There are two types of bankruptcy that apply to most situations.
 The most common type of bankruptcy is Chapter 7 Bankruptcy.
-Under Chapter 7 a person is allowed to keep certain exempt assets, the non-exempt assets may then be sold to pay creditors.
+Under Chapter 7 a person is allowed to keep "exempt" assets (probably the majority of what you own), the non-exempt assets may then be sold to pay creditors.
+An experienced bankruptcy attorney will identify any issues and plan to reduce or eliminate the loss of belongings.
 The result of a successful bankruptcy proceeding is a "discharge," which releases the debtor from payment of affected debts.

 The second most common type of bankruptcy is Chapter 13.
-Chapter 13 is for individuals with regular income.
-Under Chapter 13 the debtor creates a repayment plan and then pays the specified amount of money each month for a period of 3 to 5 years.
+Under Chapter 13 we create a repayment plan which typically must repay only a fraction of your debt.
+The specified payment is made each month for a period of 3 to 5 years, similar to a car payment.
 Chapter 13 is often the most effective in dealing with secured creditors, such as mortgage companies and financing companies, who might otherwise repossess a home or car.
-Chapter 13 is powerful because it can extend the time to repay debts and reduce the amount of debt to be paid (sometimes even eliminating 2nd and 3rd mortgages).
+Chapter 13 has additional advantages because it can extend the time to repay debts and reduce the interest rate and total debt repaid on car loans.
+We may even be able eliminate your 2nd mortgage or HELOC.
 Chapter 13 can also suspend collections against friends or family who cosigned on loans.

 Should I File Bankruptcy?